 Knee pain is common at all ages.

-- Chondromalacia Patellae is more common in adolescent girls and may associate with hypermobility, flat feet and genu valgum (knock knees).
+- Chondromalacia Patellae tends to be more common in adolescent girls with retropatella crepitus and may associate with hypermobility, flat feet and genu valgum (knock-knees).

 Trauma in the knee can result in meniscal, or cruciate or collateral ligament injury.
 These injuries result after significant injury and there is likely to be bruising and even a swollen knee (haemarthrosis).
 The knee may lock or even be unstable.

 A Discoid meniscus is a congenital condition and may remain asymptomatic.
 It may only cause symptoms (locking or pain) after trauma.
 Loose bodies can result from injury and the knee may lock or be unstable.
 Osteochondritis dissecans may result in a loose fragment / body but usually results in a tender femoral condyle (usually the medial femoral condyle).